This article has been updated to reflect the fact that the SEC voted to adopt Rule 18f-4, incorporating changes to the original proposed rules.

 When Will This Happen?

 SEC fund leverage rules 18f-4 was originally proposed in 2015, but received significant pushback from market participants and did not make it into law.
-Instead, the regulator has now taken on-board market feedback and made changes to the re-proposed rules.
-The current re-proposed rule is under consultation and one of the questions for consultation is how long participants feel it would take to be ready to implement the new rules – with options ranging from 6-12 months to more than 24 months.
+The regulator has taken on-board market feedback and made changes to the re-proposed rules.
+The re-proposed rules were voted through on the 28th of October, and will become effective 60 days after their publication in the Federal register.
+Market participants will then have 18 months before the effective compliance deadline.

 How Should Firms Operationalise Compliance with the New Requirements?